cawel/notes-binder/en/documentaries/The Story of India/Episode 4 - Ages of Gold.md

 ## Gupta period
 * Fahsien traveled to the Ganges plains
-* pluralist country
+* even at the time, India was a pluralist country
-* Buddhism thrive along with hindu religion
+* Buddhism thrived along with Hindu religion
 * they mastered metal casting
 * high iron pillar which stands in Delhi today

 ## Leaps in all fields
 * after defeating the Huns, the Gupta kings made their court the centre of high culture, drama and literature, science
 * use of zero in math
-* Aryabhatta, an astronomer 500 AD, proved the Earth went round the sun
+* Aryabhatta, an astronomer in 500 AD, proved the Earth went round the sun
+* by contrast, Nicolaus Copernicus was from the Renaissance period (15-16th century)

 ## Kama Sutra
 * world’s first sex guide